SalahudinMalik/nodejs_crawler/README.md

 # nodejs_crawler

-Crawler to get the list of professors from university website I'm using npm crawler library to crawl web page.
+Crawler to get the list of professors from university website \n I'm using npm crawler library to crawl web page.